cakephp/docs/en/core-libraries/logging.rst

 Error and Exception logging
 ===========================

-Errors and Exceptions can also be logged.
-By configuring the co-responding values in your core.php file.
+Errors and Exceptions can also be logged by configuring the corresponding values in your core.php file.
 Errors will be displayed when debug > 0 and logged when debug == 0.
 Set ``Exception.log`` to true to log uncaught exceptions.
 See :doc:`/development/configuration` for more information.